 8. To tackle and minimize cases of abuse on people with disabilities

-In some third world countries, news about people exploiting and using others living with disabilities to commit fraud and other crimes have been prevalent.
-By empowering people with disabilities, we can uncover such awful vices and protect them in the process.
+In some third world countries, news about people exploitation of people with disabilities for fraud and other crime have been prevalent.
+By empowering people with disabilities, we can uncover such awful acts and protect potential victims in the process.

 The problem can also be tackled by passing laws that protect people with disabilities and punish those who abuse and exploit them.
 Representatives of people with disabilities should be given the mandate to run programs that ensure that such cases do not occur.